 Another symptom of burnout is a marked increase in the consumption of alcohol and/or other drugs, cigarette smoking, caffeine and food.

-We might be inclined to work more hours due to feelings of inadequacy, believing that the more we work, the better we will feel.
+You might be inclined to work more hours due to feelings of inadequacy, believing that the more you work, the better you will feel.

 Depression is the suppression of emotions.
 We may be depressed if we notice an overall feeling of hopelessness and meaninglessness.